angelogener/angelogener/README.md

 ### 🎧 Spotify Lifetime Study
 - Analyzed **7 years of Spotify Wrapped data (500+ songs)** using Python to uncover trends in listening consistency, genre shifts, and repeated artists.
-- Built **two Tableau dashboards**—a trends dashboard and a segmented “music awards” view—showing that **35%** of top songs persisted across multiple years.
+- Built **two Tableau dashboards**, a trends dashboard and a segmented “music awards” view, showing that **35%** of top songs persisted across multiple years.

 ### 🤖 Machine Learning Note Classifier
 - Cleaned and processed **200+ school notes** using Python (Pandas, spaCy).